srhtakeba/github.io/README.md

 There are certain CSS properties that child elements will inherit, like color.
 [Here is a list of them](https://stackoverflow.com/questions/5612302/which-css-properties-are-inherited).
 Be careful with inherited properties, as they can mess up the styling of your elements in ways that are hard to identify.

 Another important thing to understand about CSS is **Specificity**.
-Specificity is used to determine which attributes should be used when multiple are being defined.
+Specificity is used to determine which attributes should be used when multiple attributes are competing with one another.
 For example:
 ```
 <style>
 .parent {